-Britain’s Supreme Court voids prime minister’s suspension of Parliament
+UK Supreme Court rules suspension of Parliament was illegal

 The decision followed three days of hearings last week before a panel of 11 judges.

 The court rejected the government's assertions that the decision to suspend Parliament until Oct.
 14 was routine and not related to Brexit.
-It claimed that under Britain's unwritten constitution, it is a matter for politicians, not courts, to decide.
+Government lawyers claimed that under Britain's unwritten constitution, it is a matter for politicians, not courts, to decide.

 The government's opponents argue that Johnson illegally shut down Parliament just weeks before the country is due to leave the 28-nation bloc for the "improper purpose" of dodging lawmakers' scrutiny of his Brexit plans.